shanicohen1902/lb-types/README.md

 ### use case 3 (yours)
 Taking into account different server types, as well as tasks processing time You should implement UseCase3LoadBalancer.handleRequest method.
 Which LoadBalancer algorithm is appropriate in this case?
 How long does it take to complete all the tasks?
+You can use Server.getLoad() method for getting the waiting tasks count

 ## Execution